AdithyaNarayan101/adithyanarayan101.github.io/docs/_posts/2024-12-25-Color-Science.markdown

                     </ul>
                     <p> Thanks to Rithika Sankar for patiently explaining basic genetics to me.</p>
                     <p> Please <a href="mailto:adithyanarayan101@gmail.com">let me know</a> if you spot any errors or mistakes.
-I'd like to be accurate but I'm still learning, so I greatly appreciate any feedback. </p>
+I'd like to be as accurate as possible, so I greatly appreciate any feedback. </p>
                     <hr>

                 </article>